Dark-Knight-Rises/Logseq/pages/Trading.md

 		- select the stocks which have rising 44 day ma
 	- Trade
 		- Draw Channel in 1 hour time frame to calculate support and resistance
-		- Pick the parallel channel tool
+		- Pick the parallel channel tool and draw the channel -
-		-
 	-